Cost & Aid

 All active duty military members using federal Tuition Assistance (TA) benefits are eligible for a tuition rate of $250 per credit for undergraduate courses and programs.
 The tuition rate will be billed at the program’s rate and will be adjusted to the active duty military rate after the student submits the Tuition Assistance Form each semester.

 The active duty military rate is not valid for any Aerospace, Engineering, Graduate, Law and Medical Programs or self-paced, enroll anytime online courses.
-However, all active duty enrolled in these courses will receive the North Dakota in-state tuition rate.
+However, all active duty enrolled in these programs/courses will receive the North Dakota in-state tuition rate.
 Students can still use their TA benefits by submitting their TA forms to One-Stop Student Services.
-We encourage students to apply for other scholarships.
+We also encourage students to apply for other scholarships.

 Veterans & Dependents